 Of these three financing options, a student loan is the one that stands out the most from the other two.
 Loans are often the last option that students resort to for one big reason: the money has to be paid back eventually.
 And not just the amount that you borrow, but interest as well.

-Obviously, most students would prefer scholarships or grants over loans.
-It is true that these options are more desirable, but in reality, even the students who are awarded them often need additional financial assistance.
-Scholarships and grants can be awarded in a variety of amounts and could be lost or reduced over the course of your time in college.
+Most students would prefer scholarships or grants over loans.
+These options are indeed more desirable, but in reality, even the students who are awarded them often need additional financial assistance.
+Scholarships and grants can be awarded in a variety of amounts and could be lost or reduced throughout your time in college.

 Loans do come at a price, but they are a more widely available and reliable source of funding.
 This is especially true for international students, as you are ineligible for most US federal scholarships and grants.